 Make the filling:

-Pour the batter into the foiled-wrapped springform pan.
-Place the pan in a large roasting pan.
-Pour boiling water into the roasting pan until the water is about halfway up the sides of the cheesecake pan.
-Bake at 325°F for 1 1/2 hours, or until set and the top looks slightly dry.
-If the middle is slightly wobbly, that’s fine.
+- Place the springform pan in a larger roasting pan or deep sauté pan.
+Place on oven rack then carefully pour boiling water into the roasting pan until the water is about halfway up the sides of the cheesecake pan.
+Bake at 325°F for about 1 hour and 15 minutes or until the top looks slightly dry, especially at the edges.
+If the middle is slightly wobbly like jello, that’s fine.
+The internal temperature should read 150°F with an instant-read thermometer inserted into the center.
 Err on the side of underbaking rather than overbaking.

 Make the topping: